cylesoft/op/README.md

 1. Next, run `openssl req -new -sha512 -key op.key.pem -out op.csr.pem`
 1. Next, run `openssl x509 -req -in op.csr.pem -signkey op.key.pem -out op.crt.pem`

-Yes, you just made a self-signed certificate, which isn't great for "verified" authorized encrypted traffic, but for now it'll have to do until I come with an OP HTTPS/SSL alternative.
+Yes, you just made a self-signed certificate.
+Since these certificates will always be transmitted in plain text over the wire for every ONP and OTP session, **certificates should never contain obviously personally identifiable information** in any of the certificate's metadata fields, unless you just don't care.

 Create folders named `trusted` inside the `onp`, `otp`, and `browser-electron` folders.
 Copy your `op.crt.pem` into each of these new `trusted` folders to make sure your ONP service, OTP service, and browser trust the self-signed certificate you just made.
 This is needed for our tests to work, but in the wild you'd be collecting whatever certificates you trust and placing them in these folders (probably just the `browser-electron/trusted/` folder).